Samantha: Popularity

-The name has remained consistently popular in the United States since the 1960s.
-It has ranked among the top 200 names for girls since 1965 and among the top 100 names for girls since 1976.
-It was among the ten most popular names for American girls born between 1988 and 2006 and was among the top 100 names for American girls until 2020.
-It was the 105th most popular name for American girls born in 2021.
-It has also been well-used in other countries in English-speaking countries and in Mexico.
+The name Samantha has remained consistently popular in the United States since the 1960s.
+It has ranked among the top 200 names for girls since 1965 and was among the top 100 names for girls between 1976 and 2020.
+It peaked in popularity between 1986 and 2006, when it was among the ten most popular names for American newborn girls.
+It reached the pinnacle of its popularity in 1998, when it was the third most popular name for American newborn girls.
+It has since declined in popularity, but is still well used.
+In Canada, Samantha was among the top 100 names for girls between 1974 and 2017 and was among the top 10 names for girls between 1988 and 2002.
+It has declined in popularity but is still in regular use for Canadian girls.